donkirkby/donimoes/docs/rules.md

 the level 1 score.
 You win if your total score is less than 15.
 Good luck!

 ### Tournament
-Tournament play is a series of games until one player wins seven points.
-One point for each tetromino.
+Tournament play is a series of games until one player or team wins seven points.
+Each game ends when a player or team plays their fourth tetromino, and then everyone gets one point for each tetromino they played.
+The tournament ends immediately when someone scores seven points, no need to finish the last game.

 ## Bee Donimoes
 A puzzle race game where a swarm of dice bring nectar back to the hive.